OULibraries/msys2-setup/extras.md

 reliably across several versions of Windows.

-## CLI Package Management
+## Package Management

-The [Chocolatey](https://chocolatey.org/) package manager can install thousands of Windows apps and utilities.
-This includes CLI tools like `rsync` and `curl`, as well as standard Windows apps like Notepad++ and Firefox.
+The [Chocolatey](https://chocolatey.org/) package manager can install thousands of Windows tools including things like Notepad++, Firefox, Vagrant, and more.

+Many CLI packages for things like `rsync` and `curl` are also available, but we've mostly standardized on the MSYS2 provided version of those tools, and mixing other versions in could lead to unpredictable results.

 ## Piping to/from the Clipboard